Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

 Below: Sherman took a hit from WN 72 bunker...

-Nearer to the middle the 29th were just taking shots at the German 352nd ...I kept the US 29th behind the wall (hard cover) until the MG42 tobruks on the cliff were silenced.
+Nearer to the middle the 29th were just taking pot shots at the German 352nd ...I kept the US 29th behind the wall (hard cover) until the MG42 tobruks on the cliff were silenced and we had more numbers.

 Below: the Vierville side from the German perspective.